 11. Cashless is not king, cash is not villain.
 Lets face it.
 Cashless also means more frauds and more dependence on things we cannot control.
 Go slow.
 Do own homework first.
 Put robust easy secure systems in place and people will automatically adopt it.

-12. People evade tax because tax-laws are stupid.
+12. Many people evade tax because tax-laws are complex.
 Hassles in system are not worth it.
 And they do not see any benefits of giving tax around them.
 Putting danda on them will not work.
 Instead make laws simple, reduce dependency on whims of IT officers, and show government’s commitment to change things around them.
 People will happily pay tax and focus on generating more money instead of wasting time on saving taxes.

 We must realize that almost all charitable activities in nation happen by same people whom are blamed for tax evasion.
 Cash is not bad.
 Tax evasion is a symptom.
 Real cause is something else.